 Ancient by today’s technological standards, Leica film rangefinders embody a timeless ethos wherein function and simplicity are guiding principles.
 A “simple” mechanical Leica film camera will never be cheap, because it’s been designed and built to last a lifetime.

-That’s me, over there, at age 57.
+That’s me, over there, at age 62.
 In the half century between the first and last pictures, I’ve used Leicas to document my life and the lives of the people around me, easily 300,000 negatives or more.
-And Yes, I still shoot film almost exclusively.
+And Yes, I still shoot film.
 Digital capture is amazing, but in a way, it’s too easy, and too much of my use of it devolved into overproduction and overthinking, killing the spontaneity inherent in pleasurable use.
-I still use that first Leica, my M5, almost 40 years after I purchased it.
+I still use that first Leica, my M5, almost a half-century after I purchased it.
 I feel an allegiance to it – it’s an old friend.
 I know it and it knows me very well.
 It’s simple, and it stays out of the way.
 When I’m gone, I plan to pass it on to someone I hope will appreciate and respect it the way I do.
 Try that with your digital camera.

 Unless otherwise noted, all content is written by me.